Skip to Content

 Innovation

 If a company wants someone who thinks differently, a missionary is their prime candidate.
-No matter your ministry, you had to learn a new culture, figure out the local needs and find locally appropriate solutions.
+No matter what your ministry, you had to learn a new culture, figure out the local needs and find locally appropriate solutions.
 “Be clear … that you had no instruction manual and took initiative, which directly related to your success,” says Diana Waks, a research manager at the staffing agency Vanderbloemen.

 When former missionary Brett Richstone applied for jobs, he openly shared about his three years in South Africa.
 The company that hired him saw it as proof that he could make bold moves.